telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/access-editor-control.md

 # Access Editor Controls in Edit Events

-The example below demonstrates how to access an editor control in the `edit` event handler of the Kendo UI Grid widget.
+The following example demonstrates how to access an editor control in the `edit` event handler of the Kendo UI Grid widget.

 The functionality relies on the following concepts: